animal diseases and their treatment

 Improper feeding.
 Pain, sweating, & constipation, kicking, & groaning.
 Careful feeding.

 Constipation is an early symptom & sometimes followed by diarrhea.

 Antitoxin vaccine should be used at the beginning of the feeding period.
 Founder Overeating of grain, or lush, highly improved pasture grasses.
 Affected animals experience pain and may have fever as high as 106 degrees F. Good management & feeding practices prevent the disease.

-Cholera Caused by a filterable virus.
-Loss of appetite, high fever, reddish-purplish patchwork of coloration on the affected stomach, breathing difficulty& a wobbly gait.
+Cholera Caused by a filterable virus is a type of animal diseases which causes Loss of appetite, high fever, reddish-purplish patchwork of coloration on the affected stomach, breathing difficulty& a wobbly gait.